Steel-skull/DLEC/README.md

 #Reconfiguring and Running the Model:
 Finally, the model is adjusted according to DLEC's insights, focusing enhancement on the identified layers.

-### Key Features:
+## Key Features:
 # Selective Layer Duplication:
 DLEC doesn't just add more layers; it doubles down on the ones that really matter.
 This methodical selection ensures we're making the most of the model's capabilities without wasteful expansion.
-# Smart Resource Management: By honing in on specific areas for improvement, DLEC aims to make better use of computational and memory resources, promoting more efficient learning without adding undue complexity to the model.
+# Smart Resource Management:
+By honing in on specific areas for improvement, DLEC aims to make better use of computational and memory resources, promoting more efficient learning without adding undue complexity to the model.

----
 This approach is about making informed, strategic enhancements to model architecture, prioritizing efficiency and effectiveness in utilizing neural network capabilities.
----

 First Successful Model:

-2.78-> 3.25
+2.78-> 3.25 a ~16% increase in size

 https://huggingface.co/TheSkullery/phi-2-DLEC